justinmeister/ReverseWordsInPlace/README.md

 # ReverseWordsInPlace
-Java program that uses stacks and a queue to reverse words in place without changing there order in the string.
+This is a small Java program that uses stacks and a queue to reverse words in place without changing the order they appear in the string.

 Compile with the following command in terminal: